hgzimmerman/rocket-file-cache/README.md

 Larger files also seem to benefit, although to a lesser degree.
 A maximum file size can be set to prevent files above a specific size from being added.

-Because the cache needs to be hidden behind a Mutex, only one thread can get access at a time.
+Because the cache needs to be guarded by a Mutex, only one thread can get access at a time.
 This will have a negative performance impact in cases where the webserver is handling enough traffic to constantly cause lock contention.

 This performance hit can be mitigated by using a pool of caches at the expense of increased memory use,